hiphapa/blogs.snap-ci.com/_drafts/2015-03-16-rbenv-and-upcoming-nvm-changes.md

 # How will this impact users?

-This will improve the experience for users who are used to using rbenv or rvm on their local development machines.
-Users will no longer need to use `sudo` to manage rubygems anymore.
+This will improve the experience for users who are used to using rbenv/rvm/nvm on their local development machines.
+Users will no longer need to use `sudo` to manage packages anymore.

-For users who have any `sudo gem` commands in their tasks, we have already migrated those tasks to remove the `sudo` prefix on them.
+For users who have any `sudo [gem|npm]` commands in their tasks, we have already migrated those tasks to remove the `sudo` prefix on them.

-# What will happen when new rubies are released and available?
+# What will happen when new rubies (or nodejs versions) are released and available?

-As and when new rubies are released and available, they will automatically be available to Snap users.
+As and when new versions are released and available, they will automatically be available to Snap users.
 If a binary is not available, then you may get in touch with us, and we'll make it available ASAP.

-# What about nvm?

-We will soon be rolling out a similar change to move over to using [nvm](https://github.com/creationix/nvm) for managing [nodejs](https://nodejs.org) and [iojs](https://io.js) versions.

 If you have any comments or tips to help us improve, let us know by droppping a comment below or [contact us]({{ site.link.contact_us }}) if you have any questions.